Exeter, Ontario: Transportation

 Exeter is located on the north-south Highway 4.
 At the north end of the community, Highway 4 intersects with County Road 83.
 This intersection of Highway 4 and County Road 83 is the busiest intersection in Huron County.

 Freight train service is provided by the Goderich-Exeter Railway, connecting to Canadian National Railway service at London, Stratford and Toronto.
 The line running through Exeter is most commonly used by the Hensall District Co-Operative.

-The closest local airfield is at Centralia/James T. Field Memorial Aerodrome, south of Exeter in Huron Park.
-Closest major international airport is London International Airport.
+For general aviation, Exeter is served by the nearby Sexsmith/Exeter Airport along with the Centralia/James T. Field Memorial Aerodrome.

 Exeter is served by scheduled bus service to Owen Sound and London.

 Organizations

 Exeter is home to many community organizations including: